JHU-PL-Lab/www-fpse/lecture/efficiency.md

     - (yes, one path down a binary tree is only 1/(log n)-th of the tree nodes, and the sub-trees can be reused)
 * So total time is O(n log n)

+If you want to build these examples yourself here is a [zip](../examples/zips/minesweeper.zip) with all of them.

 Conclusion
 * For Minesweeper, O(n^2) is in fact fine as the grids are always "tiny" in a CPU sense
 * But if this grid was instead a large image (pixel grid) this would be intolerable